Treat yo’ self and turn your bedroom into a retreat with these simple tweaks. Great for guest rooms too!

 Do Try This at Home

-Are you missing out on any of these steps?
-Try just tackling one at a time and see if you feel better about your bedroom.
+Are you missing out on any of these steps for a primary bedroom retreat?
+Even tackling just one at a time will go a long way toward feeling better about your bedroom.

-Also, if you’re setting up a guest space, be sure to check out my series on setting up an AirBNB home.
-You may not be hosting a whole home, but you’ll find some great tips on making your guests feel right at home in your house.
+Also, if you’re setting up a guest bedroom, be sure to check out my series on setting up an AirBNB home.
+You may not be hosting a whole home, but you’ll find some great tips on inexpensive ways to make your guests feel right at home in your house.